mandadapu-group/parallel-swap-mc/README.md

 # **ParallelSwapMC**

 ParallelSwapMC is a plug-in for HOOMD-Blue, a particle simulation toolkit, that allows parallel Monte Carlo simulation of soft & hard continuous-polydisperse particles on CPUs.
 In particular, it adds moves which swap either the diameter or positions of the particles.
-The code is largely based on HOOMD-Blue's [Hard Particle Monte Carlo](https://hoomd-blue.readthedocs.io/en/stable/package-hpmc.html) (HPMC) and [Just-in-Time](https://hoomd-blue.readthedocs.io/en/stable/package-jit.html) (JIT) package
+The code is largely based on HOOMD-Blue's [Hard Particle Monte Carlo](https://hoomd-blue.readthedocs.io/en/stable/package-hpmc.html) (HPMC) and [Just-in-Time](https://hoomd-blue.readthedocs.io/en/stable/package-jit.html) (JIT) package.

+The plugin is currently under *beta* stage.

 ## **Contents**